Difference Between Entrepreneur & Intrapreneur - Explained!

 Do entrepreneurs and intrapreneurs need similar skills?

-Yes, both need creativity, leadership, and goal-setting skills.
-However, entrepreneurs must handle all aspects of starting a business, while intrapreneurs innovate within the company’s framework.
+Yes.
+Both need creativity, leadership, and goal-setting skills.
+Entrepreneurs handle all parts of running a business, while intrapreneurs innovate within the company’s structure.

 Please rate this article